mathieul/ember-cli-compass-bootstrap/README.md

 It is a two-steps installation process.
 You install the npm module, ember-cli will automatically pick up the addon.
-You also need to generate a scss file, which will also update npm and bower configuration files with the necessary dependencies.
+You also need to generate a scss file, which will also update npm and bower configuration files with the necessary packages and install them.

 First install the npm package: